-Gold Sovereign coins
+Gold Sovereign Coins

 British Sovereign gold coins are the most prestigious bullion gold coins in the world – and due to their legal tender status in the UK, they are Capital Gains Tax (CGT) free.
 The Sovereign is The Royal Mint’s 22 carat gold flagship coin.
 For two centuries, the Sovereign has been a constant of British coinage, admired and trusted through times of change.